Full Compensation, Full Reparation, and the But-For Premise

 With respect to quantification, the arbitral tribunal found that:

 its task is to place Burlington in the position in which it would have been but for the expropriation.
 The question here is whether, when assessing the value of PSCs’ revenue stream, the Tribunal should assume that extraordinary revenues are taxed at 99 per cent (as mandated by Law 42) or that Ecuador absorbs the impact of this tax.

-When building the counterfactual scenario in which the expropriation has not occurred, the majority assumed that Burlington holds the rights that made up the expropriated assets and that those rights are respected.
+When building the counterfactual situation in which the expropriation has not occurred, the majority assumed that Burlington holds the rights that made up the expropriated assets and that those rights are respected.

 The differential hypothesis or but-for premise is the tool to determine loss and causality when framing and analysing damages claims.
 Its application leads to full compensation in the form of the expectation interest in commercial arbitration, which varies according to the applicable rules of law.
 To achieve full reparation in investment arbitration, this tool is to be used under the Chorzów principle in combination with the hypothetical course of events that is used to assess the FMV.

 The difference between FMV and market value may be significant.
 Market value is the result of the application of the but-for premise considering the prevailing economic circumstances affecting the business in both the actual and but-for situations, including situations of distress and economic crises, while the FMV is the result of applying the but-for premise without considering distress, threat or economic crises for their duration.
 Therefore, the FMV is likely to be higher than the market value, which is justified by the rationale behind the full reparation principle under the Chorzów principle, which is to avoid opportunistic behaviour by the state.
 When opportunistic behaviour of the state is not involved, market value may be considered a fair and adequate compensation.